 6. Cut back herbaceous perennials that have died down

-Cutting back and clearing damaged or dead foliage can help reduce disease and fungus and prevent damage to the base of the plant.
+Cutting back and clearing damaged or dead foliage can help reduce disease, fungus, and prevent damage to the base of the plant.
 However, you might want to leave some perennials – especially those with attractive seed heads – intact to provide shelter for wildlife through the winter.
-They can then be cut back in the spring if they’re looking messy or when new growth is appearing at the base of the plant.
+They can then be cut back in the spring or when new growth appears at the base of the plant if they’re looking messy.

 Examples of herbaceous perennials that might need cutting back this month include daisies, delphiniums, and geraniums.
-If you want to learn more about trimming or cutting back perennials, take a look at this article from Gardeners’ World.
+To learn more about this, take a look at this article from Gardeners’ World.

 7. Plant spring cabbages

-It’s not too late to get your spring cabbage plants in the ground.
-April, Durham Early, Offenham 2, and Spring Hero are examples of spring cabbage varieties you could try.
+It’s not too late to plant some spring cabbage.
+April, Durham Early, Offenham 2, and Spring Hero are all examples of spring cabbage varieties you could try.
 Although they won’t grow much over the winter, they should flourish next spring.

 You should space young cabbage plants as far as 18 inches apart to give them plenty of space to grow.
 They’ll also need a good amount of water when they’re first planted.
 The video below will show you how to get started.

-Cabbage plants are quite hardy, so they should be perfectly fine during the winter, unless it’s exceptionally cold.
+Cabbage plants are quite hardy, so they should be fine during the winter months, unless it’s exceptionally cold.
 In this case, you might find it helpful to use a cloche (a cover) to protect them.
 You can find out about different types of cloches on Crocus’ website.

 8. Create a leaf mould bin

-During October and November, you can rake up falling leaves and place them in a leaf bin, where they’ll eventually form a rich leaf mould that you can use to nourish your garden.
-This leaf pile will also be a cosy nest for hedgehogs and toads during the winter.
+During October and November, it can be a good idea to place fallen leaves in a leaf bin, where they’ll eventually form a rich leaf mould that you can use to nourish your garden.
+This leaf pile will also make a cosy nest for hedgehogs and toads during the winter.

-All leaves will eventually break down into mould, although some will do this quicker than others; for example, oak, alder, and hornbeam break down in six to eight months.
-Sycamore, beech, horse chestnut, and sweet chestnut will take a little longer, while conifer and evergreen leaves will take about two to three years to break down.
+Oak, alder, and hornbeam leaves typically break down in around six to eight months, while sycamore, beech, horse chestnut, and sweet chestnut leaves will take a little longer.
+Conifer and evergreen leaves usually break down fully after about two to three years.

-Once your leaf mould is ready, you can use it as seed-sowing compost, mulch, or mix it with good-quality garden soil to use as potting compost.
-To learn more about how to make your own leaf bin and use leaf mould, check out the video below, or read this guide from the RSPB.
+Once your leaf mould is ready, you can use it as seed-sowing compost, mulch, or mix it with soil to use as potting compost.
+To learn more about how to make your own leaf bin and use leaf mould, check out the video below or read this guide from Garden Organic.

 9. Harvest nuts, apples, and pears

-By now, nuts such as hazelnuts, sweet chestnuts, and walnuts will also be starting to drop from trees.
-You can wait for these to drop and harvest them from the ground.
-However, remember that mice, squirrels, and other critters love nuts, too – so it’s important to always forage sustainably.
+By now, nuts such as hazelnuts, sweet chestnuts, and walnuts will be starting to drop from trees.
+You can harvest them straight from the ground.
+However, remember that mice, squirrels, and other critters love nuts too – so it’s important to always forage sustainably.

-Check out BBC Good Food for a wide range of apple and pear recipes.
-Pear, hazelnut, and chocolate cake, and flat apple and vanilla tart are some of our favourites.
+Check out BBC Good Food’s website for a wide range of apple and pear recipes.

 10. Plant winter pansies